martignoni/moodlebox.net-old/content/help/using-files-with-the-moodlebox.en.md

 ### Files via SFTP

-Files uploaded to the MoodleBox via SFTP, in the folder called __files__, are also available to administrators and teachers in the file picker of Moodle, via a repository called __Fichiers SFTP__.
+Files uploaded to the MoodleBox via SFTP, in the folder called __files__, are also available to administrators and teachers in the file picker of Moodle, via a repository called __SFTP Documents__.

 <img class="alignnone size-full wp-image-476" src="https://moodlebox.net/fr/wp-content/uploads/sites/4/2017/04/FichiersSFTP.png" alt="" width="908" height="587" />